It must have been odd for the waitress to see a 10-year-old boy seated at a table by himself. I don’t know what drove me to do this.

 I know it’s weird for a young boy to go to a restaurant by myself.
 But it set the stage for my lifelong obsession with restaurants.

-I experienced the other side of restaurants during high school when I worked for a couple years as a dishwasher and then a busboy at the Machus Red Fox.
+I experienced the other side of restaurants during high school when I worked for a couple of years as a dishwasher and then a busboy at the Machus Red Fox.
 It was a very fancy restaurant famous for being the last place Jimmy Hoffa was seen alive.

 I’m not a trained restaurant critic but like to evaluate restaurants whenever I try a new one.
 My wife and I have our date night every Thursday night and try new ones as often as we can.
 Just last week we went to a mediocre Mexican restaurant where the margarita’s tasted watered down and the salsa was bland.